QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 That is, solve :math:`(A P^{-1})y = b` for :math:`y`, and then solve :math:`P x = y` for :math:`x`.

-There are all sorts of preconditioners specific to each problem, the key features are that they have convenient (and lower order!) ways to solve the resulting system and lower the condition number of the matrix.
+There are all sorts of preconditioners, and they are specific to the particular problem at hand.
+The key features are that they have convenient (and lower-order!) ways to solve the resulting system and they lower the condition number of the matrix.
 To see this in action, we can look at a simple preconditioner.

 The diagonal precondition is simply ``P = Diagonal(A)``.
 Depending on the matrix, this can change the condition number a little or a lot.